 - Pending – Transactions that we receive notice of and are scheduled to post to your Account.
 Pending transactions affect your Available Balance, but not your ledger balance.

 - Posting Order

 We receive transactions throughout the day and post them to your Account as they are received and in the order that they are received.

 We may change the order in which we post transactions to your Account at our discretion and without notice to you.
 It is therefore important for you to keep track of the deposits you make and the transactions you authorize to make sure there are sufficient funds in your Account to cover all transactions and any applicable fees.

 - Determining Your Available Balance

-To determine your Available Balance, we start with your ledger balance at the beginning of the business day, add any pending credits or deposits that we make available to you, and subtract any card authorizations and pending debits.
+To determine your Available Balance, we start with your ledger balance at the beginning of the business day, add any pending credits or deposits that we make available to you.
 All transactions are debited or credited from your Available Balance in the order received.

 To view your Available Balance, simply login to your mobile application and it will be located on the home screen.
 Keep in mind that your Available Balance may not reflect every transaction you have initiated or previously authorized.
 For example, your Available Balance may not include transactions you have authorized that we have not received.